Different conditions can cause an abnormality in a blood count. Therefore, if an abnormality is found, you often need further tests to find the cause.

 Lots of different conditions can cause an abnormality in a blood count.
 Therefore, if an abnormality is found, you often need further tests to find the cause.
 For example, anaemia is the most common abnormality.
 If you are found to have anaemia, you may be advised to have another blood test to check on the level of iron or certain vitamins in your blood.
 And, if these tests are normal then other tests may be needed.

 A bone marrow biopsy is sometimes needed to find the cause of anaemia and other blood cell problems.
-The bone marrow is where the blood cells are made from blood 'stem' cells.
+It is in the bone marrow that the blood cells are made from blood 'stem' cells.
 A sample (biopsy) of bone marrow can be examined under the microscope and tested to help to find the cause of the abnormality.

 Various other tests may be advised, depending on the abnormality found in the blood count.